fluid-project/kettle/docs/ConfigsAndApplications.md

 ## Starting an application encoded by a Kettle config

-An application encoded as a Kettle config can be started in a variety of ways, both programmatically and from the command line - as well as easily embedded into other applications, be they Infusion component trees or raw Express apps.
+An application encoded as a Kettle config can be started in a variety of ways, both programmatically and from the command line - as well as being easily embedded into other applications, whether they are Infusion component trees or raw Express apps.

 ### Starting a Kettle config programmatically